The following courses are being offered in June, 2018 at the University of Connecticut (Storrs campus).

 June 4-6, 2018

 This 3-day mixture modeling workshop will survey techniques for exploring heterogeneous latent structure in data.
 We will begin by defining a variety of mixture models.
-The main focus will be on latent class analysis (LCA) and latent profile analysis (LPA), with applications in health and education.
+The main focus will be on latent class analysis (LCA) and latent profile analysis (LPA), with applications in education, health, and the social sciences.
 Additional models will include mixture regression models, mixture IRT, k-means clustering, and growth mixture models for longitudinal data.
 The course will emphasize hands-on work by participants, who will also be encouraged to make connections to their own data, learning to execute many of these models in R. Particular attention will be paid to issues that arise in applied settings including model assumptions, parameter estimation, and interpretation.